hyansuper/flask-video-streaming/README.md

         break
 cv2.destroyAllWindows()
 ```
-The threaded version has a background thread to receive video stream, which behaves more similar to `cv2.VideoCapture`, but is not thread-safe.
+The threaded version has a background thread to receive video stream, which behaves more similar to `cv2.VideoCapture`, but both are not thread-safe.

 ## Ref
 * https://blog.miguelgrinberg.com/post/video-streaming-with-flask/page/3